Logo preload

 May 21, 2018

-Field data collection can be a complex process, requiring time, money, and people.
+Collecting field data can be a complex process, requiring time, money, and people.
 That’s why logistics are important.
 A successful project design will save you from wasting time, energy, and resources, and ensure the most reliable data possible.

 Tips for planning an effective field data collection project